Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 ![](assets/run-flink-nb.png)

-Click the `Outputs` tab and record the values for `KinesisDataInputStream` and `KinesisDataOutputStream`, we will need them later.
+Navigate to the CloudFormation stack that we successfully deployed (e.g.`amf_snowflake`) and click on the `Outputs` tab to record the values for `KinesisDataInputStream` and `KinesisDataOutputStream`, we will need them later.

 ![](assets/cfn-output.png)